1. Blog

 Everything you need to know about fillers in dog food, including which ones have actual nutritional value or not.

-You want to make sure it contains the right supplements and also tastes great
+You want to make sure it contains the right supplements and also tastes great.

 What Are Fillers in Pet Food?

 Like junk food for humans, it may be filling and taste good, but it’s not always good for you.
 Fillers in dog food work the same way, and they’re not always good for your dog either.
-To maintain the best health possible for your dog, avoiding fillers and choosing dog food with only natural, high-quality ingredients is key.

 Why Are Fillers Bad For Dogs?

-Fillers aren’t always necessarily bad for dogs, but they don’t provide any benefits to your dog’s diet.
+Fillers aren’t always necessarily bad for dogs, but they don’t provide any real benefits to your dog’s diet.
 Since they’re not really useful food ingredients, they can also be harder for your dog’s body to process.
-This can lead to issues with digestion and more health problems like obesity, high blood sugar, and food allergies.
+This can lead to issues with digestion and other health problems like obesity, high blood sugar, and food allergies.

 What Are Common Fillers in Dog Food?

-bowl of white rice. is rice bad for dogs?
+bowl of rice

 On pet food labels you might see filler ingredients listed as the following: